Foreword

 Best City Ambition scorecard

-We will develop a balanced scorecard of specific indicators (maximum of 20) which will enable us to effectively report headline progress on the Best City Ambition in a clear and understandable way.
+We have developed a balanced scorecard of leading indicators which will enable us to effectively report headline progress on the Best City Ambition in a clear and understandable way.
+The Ambition is broad, so this scorecard initially focuses on issues most related to tackling poverty and inequality in Leeds communities.

 Social Progress Index